Do you want to limit how many tweets show in your website’s Twitter widget?

 This can be a pretty scary task if you’re not tech-savvy, with many ways it can all go wrong.
 There are several drawbacks to limiting the number of tweets in a Twitter widget manually compared to using a plugin, which we’ll explore below.

 - Limiting tweets in your Twitter feed manually is not as easy as with a plugin.
 You have to manually edit code, which can be confusing.
-When you use a plugin, like Smash Balloon’s, you can do everything in your WordPress dashboard with no coding.
+When you use a plugin, like Smash Balloon’s, you can do everything with no coding.

-- The same is true for customizing your feed.
-When you use an embed code similar to the official Twitter widget, it leaves little room to change its look.
+- When you use an embed code similar to the official Twitter widget, it leaves little room to change its look.
 However, the Custom Twitter Feeds widget has tons of ways to tweak your feed’s design to look just how you want.

-- Manual twitter feed embeds also don’t offer ways to filter your feed to show specific content.
-On the other hand, a plugin lets you filter feeds by hashtags, search terms, and more, as well as let you combine multiple users in a single feed.
+- Manual Twitter feed embeds also don’t offer ways to filter your feed to show specific content.
+On the other hand, a plugin lets you filter feeds by hashtags, search terms, and more.

 Lastly, there’s a dedicated team of experts behind the Custom Twitter Feeds plugin, ready to help with any obstacle you might face.
 So the help is right there when you need it.
 With a manual feed, you’re on your own.

-To avoid the issues above, we suggest using the easy way to limit tweets in WordPress and use a plugin.
+To avoid the issues above, we suggest using the easy way to limit tweets in WordPress with the help of a plugin.